hugsy/pwn--/README.md

 </p>

-A rewrite of my [PwnLib](https://github.com/hugsy/pwnlib) DLL in modern C++, battery-included pwn kit for Windows (and a bit for Linux).
+A poor rewrite of my [PwnLib](https://github.com/hugsy/pwnlib) DLL in modern C++, battery-included pwn kit for Windows (and a bit for Linux).

 The idea is to provide in C on Windows the same kind of functionalities than [pwntools](https://github.com/Gallopsled/pwntools) does in Python on Linux.
 It's also a toy library meant for exploring Windows in a more friendly way.
 So if you're looking for years of poorly written C/C++ tangled with performant